isographlabs/isograph/docs-website/docs/quickstart.md

 :::note
 This is the process for adding Isograph to an existing **NextJS project**.
 However, it shouldn't be that different to add it to a project in another framework.

-If you don't have a NextJS project handy, you can follow the instructions [here](https://nextjs.org/docs/getting-started/installation) and proceed with this quickstart!
+If you don't have a NextJS project handy, run `npx create-next-app@latest` and proceed with this quickstart!
+(In this example, we're using the `src` directory and not using the App Router.)

 This currently requires NextJS to be run with Babel and for React to be run in React strict mode.
 :::